Gamera: Conception

 The name Gamera (ガメラ) derives from the Japanese kame ("turtle"), and the suffix -ra, a suffix shared by such other kaiju characters as Godzilla (Gojira) and Mothra.
 Gamera's name was spelled Gamela on a French newspaper in the 1965 film, and Gammera in the title of Gammera the Invincible, the re-titled American release of the first film in the franchise, Gamera, the Giant Monster.
-The character was named by Masaichi Nagata, who pushed ahead the name to contend Godzilla, while other executives were against it for its resemblance to Godzilla, however others eventually didn't come up with any sufficient names for the turtle kaiju along with their reluctances to resist the autocratic president.
+The character was named by Masaichi Nagata, who pushed ahead both of the production and the name to contend Godzilla, while other executives were against it for its resemblance to Godzilla, however others eventually didn't come up with any sufficient names for the turtle kaiju, along with their reluctances to resist the autocratic president.

 The original idea for Gamera was developed by Yonejiro Saito, Masaichi Nagata, Hidemasa Nagata, Niisan Takahashi, and Noriaki Yuasa.
 The character was created as a property of the production company Daiei Film, and was intended to compete with the Godzilla film series, owned by rival studio Toho.
-Prior to the idea of the flying turtle monster, there existed preceding concepts of an octopus kaiju called Dagora (ダゴラ) (Note: Zedus appeared in the 2006 film Gamera the Brave was originally designed to be a cephalopod monster where its title "Sea Demon Beast" (海魔獣, Kaimajū) closely resembles Dagora's title "Giant Sea Demon" (大海魔, Daikaima).) and Nezura (ネズラ) the rat monsters.
-(Note: In 2020 and 2021, Hiroto Yokokawa directed Nezura 1964 and a short film based on "Dagora" titled Yatsuashi (ヤツアシ).)
+Prior to the idea of the flying turtle monster, there existed preceding concepts of a mole kaiju Moguran (モグラン), octopus monsters Giant Octopus (大ダコ, Ōdako) and Dagora (ダゴラ), and Nezura (ネズラ) the rat monsters.
 These pre-Gamera projects resulted in failures by using live animals for filming, presumably due to the efforts to avoid the Toho-based tokusatsu techniques under the constraints from the Six-Company Agreement (Five-Company Agreement), which was led by Masaichi Nagata himself.